 Since there is no time left to make a transition, the energy source any expensive, large-scale project pursues must be able to be used in combustion engines.
 So solar, wind, nuclear and other sources of electricity are simply not of interest near-term, because they can not possibly replace the fleets of trucks, tractors, trains, ships, barges, mining equipment, and other combustion engines that do the work of society.

 The infrastructure supporting oil use is huge, and not easily replaced.
 Trillions of dollars have been spent to build refineries, oil vessels, drilling rigs, the military air and naval fleets we use to ensure the oil keeps flowing, and the distribution system (i.e. pipelines, oil-delivery trucks, gas stations, etc).
 Not to mention the billions of cars, trucks, airplanes, and other combustion engine machines that use oil.

 The energy to create all these combustion engine-driven machines — from the mining of metallic ores to fabrication — is monumental in scale as well.
 You can’t suddenly build a new fleet of solar, wind, coal, or nuclear driven tractors, trucks, and cars and billions of batteries, especially at a time when energy is growing more scarce and expensive.

 There are many other factors besides energy to consider

 The problems with energy resources are listed below.
-While it may not seem fair that the bright side is left out, that’s all most people ever see – after all, there’s fame and fortune to be made from positive press releases.
-Negative results aren’t news, and across all fields of science are far less published than positive results.
+While it may not seem fair that the bright side is left out, that’s all most people ever see – after all, there’s fame and fortune (in higher stock prices and research grants) to be made from positive press releases.
+Negative results aren’t news, and across all fields of science, negative results are far less often published than positive results.